mutonix/Vript/DATA.md

 ├── CAP_scenes/
 │   ├── -_MRAAhEKio-Scene-010.mp4
 │   └── ...
 │
-├── CAP_annotations/
-│    ├── -_MRAAhEKio-Scene-010_CAP.json
-│    └── ...
-│
 └── CAP_annotations.jsonl
 ```

 - `CAP_scenes.zip`: The trimmed video clips in the Vript-CAP benchmark.

-- `CAP_annotations.zip`: The annotations of the Vript-CAP benchmark.
+- `CAP_annotations.jsonl`: The annotations of the Vript-CAP benchmark.
 The structure of the annotation file is similar to the `vript_captions` in the Vript dataset.
-The `CAP_annotations.jsonl` file contains all the annotations in the Vript-CAP benchmark.

 #### Vript-RR